 Immunisation status should be reviewed prior to starting ustekinumab.
 If necessary, vaccines should be updated prior to treatment with a biologic agent.
 Annual influenza vaccination is recommended.

 As they may induce illness in immunodeficient individuals, live vaccines should not be used during treatment with ustekinumab.
-Currently available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and oral polio vaccine.
+Currently, available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and the oral polio vaccine.
 Live attenuated bacterial vaccines include BCG and oral typhoid vaccine.